Rawan-Kh/Rawan-Kh/README.md

 - 👋 Hi, I’m Rawan Khaled
-- 🤖 AI student @ Cairo Uni
+- 🤖 AI student @ Cairo University
 - 👀 I’m interested in Computer vision
-- 📫 rawanKHsalama@gmail.com
+- Any projects😁!
--
+- 📫 Always available -> rawanKHsalama@gmail.com

 <!---
 Rawan-Kh/Rawan-Kh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.